PaulT95/Import_Vicon_Data/README.md

 # Import Vicon Nexus Data
 ***** Import Vicon Nexus Data in MatLab and Python ******

-If you find this library helpful in your project, please consider mentioning us in your credits or sharing how you're using it.
-We'd love to hear your success stories! 😊
+If you find this library helpful in your project, please consider mentioning me in your credits or sharing how you're using it.
+I'd love to hear your success stories! 😊

 # How it works
 This simple function permits to import properly all data stored in a txt or csv file exported with Vicon Nexus.